+A. Activities of daily living (ADLs): Those activities associated with an individual's daily functioning.
+The basic skills of everyday living such as toileting, bathing, dressing, grooming, and eating and the skills necessary to maintain the normal routines of the day, such as housekeeping, shopping and preparing meals.
+The term also includes exercising, personal, social and community skills.

-- A. Activities of daily living (ADLs): Those activities associated with a person's daily functioning. - B. Individual service plan (ISP): A treatment plan for an eligible recipient that includes the eligible recipient's needs, functional level, intermediate and long range goals, statement for achieving the goals and specifies responsibilities for the care needs.
-The plan determines the services allocated to the eligible recipient within program allowances. - C. Person centered planning: addresses health and long-term services and support needs in a manner that reflects individual preferences and goals. - D. SIS sum ABE: refers to the sum of the standards scores from supports intensity scale (SIS) Section 1. support needs scale, part A: home living activities; part B: community living activities; and part E: health and safety activities. - E. Supports intensity scale (SIS): A standardized assessment tool that provides a reliable framework to quantify the support needs of individuals with developmental disabilities. - F. Waiver: Permission from the centers for medicaid and medicare services (CMS) to cover a particular population or service not ordinarily allowed. - [8.314.5.7 NMAC N, 11-1-12; A, 6-15-14] - 8.314.5.8 MISSION STATEMENT: To reduce the impact of poverty on people living in New Mexico by providing support services that help families break the cycle of dependency on public assistance.
-[8.314.5.8 NMAC Rp, 8.314.5.8 NMAC, 11-1-12] - 8.314.5.9 DEVELOPMENTAL DISABILITIES HOME AND COMMUNITY-BASED SERVICES
+B. Individual service plan (ISP): A treatment plan for an eligible recipient that includes the eligible recipient's needs, functional level, intermediate and long range goals, statement for achieving the goals, and specifies responsibilities for the care needs.
+The ISP determines the services allocated to the eligible recipient within the developmental disabilities waiver (DDW) allowances.

+C. Person centered planning: Addresses health and long-term services and support needs in a manner that reflects the eligible recipient's preferences, strengths and goals.

+D. SIS sum ABE: Refers to the sum of the standards scores from supports intensity scale (SIS) Section 1. support needs scale, part A: home living activities; part B: community living activities; and part E: health and safety activities.

+E. Supports intensity scale (SIS): A standardized assessment tool that provides a reliable framework to quantify the support needs of individuals with developmental disabilities.

+F. Waiver: Permission from the centers for medicaid and medicare services (CMS) to cover a particular population or service not ordinarily allowed.

+[8.314.5.7 NMAC - N, 11-1-12; A, 6-15-14; A, 2-1-15]

+8.314.5.8 MISSION STATEMENT: To reduce the impact of poverty on people living in New Mexico by providing support services that help families break the cycle of dependency on public assistance.
+[8.314.5.8 NMAC - Rp, 8.314.5.8 NMAC, 11-1-12]

-WAIVER: To help New Mexicans who have a developmental disability, intellectual disability (ID) or a specified related condition to receive services in a cost-effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community-based services waiver (HCBSW) programs to eligible recipients as an alternative to institutionalization.
-[8.314.5.9 NMAC - Rp, 8.314.5.9 NMAC, 11-1-12]
+8.314.5.9 DEVELOPMENTAL DISABILITIES HOME AND COMMUNITY-BASED SERVICES related condition to receive services in a cost-effective manner, the New Mexico medical assistance division (MAD) has obtained a waiver of certain federal regulations to provide home and community-based services (HCBS) to eligible recipients as an alternative to institutionalization.